handiko/Amateur-Radio-Antenna-Coverage-Simulation/README.md

 ---

-## 📝 Summary
+## Summary
 This guide provides a basic workflow for evaluating radio repeater sites using Radio Mobile Online.
-By inputting accurate hardware parameters and terrain data, you can effectively predict performance before ever stepping foot on the mountain.
+By inputting accurate hardware parameters and terrain data, you can effectively predict performance before ever setting foot on the mountain.

 *Note: These results are for demonstration and should always be verified with on-site field testing.*